 Two more routes of the Vía de la Plata in Mérida

-Archaeology and nature enthusiasts now have a new tourist attraction in two sections of the Roman road of the Vía de la Plata.
-Specifically, at the Casa de Campo in Mérida and the Roman bridge over the Aljucén River in the municipality of Mirandilla.
-An archaeological intervention, on its northern route in the municipality of Mérida, is part of the Vía de la Plata II project in Extremadura (better known as Alba Plata II), which was visited yesterday by the General Director of Cultural Heritage of the Junta de Extremadura, Esperanza Díaz.
-In both cases, excavation, documentation of the remains, as well as their protection and musealisation, have been carried out.
+Lovers of archaeology and the environment now have a new tourist attraction along two sections of the Roman road of the Vía de la Plata.
+Specifically, in the Casa de Campo of Mérida and on the Roman bridge over the Aljucén River, within the municipality of Mirandilla.
+This archaeological intervention, located on the northern exit within the municipality of Mérida, is part of the Vía de la Plata II project in Extremadura (better known as Alba Plata II), and was visited yesterday by the director general of Cultural Heritage of the Regional Government of Extremadura, Esperanza Díaz.
+In both cases, the excavation, documentation of the remains, as well as their protection and musealization have been carried out.

-In the first route, located in the well-known Casa de Campo of the Extremaduran capital, a section of Roman road has been recovered, which is "very well preserved," measuring 38 metres in length and 9.5 metres in width.
-In the same area, fragments of milestones were also found.
-"One of them was found in situ.
-What we did was consolidate and clean it as it had some moss and lichen growth causing damage," Díaz noted.
+In the first of the routes, located in the well-known Casa de Campo of the Extremaduran capital, a very well-preserved section of Roman road has been recovered, measuring 38 meters long and 9.5 meters wide.
+In the same area, various fragments of milestones have also appeared.
+“One of them was found in situ.
+What we have done is consolidate and clean it, as it had moss and lichen that were deteriorating it,” Díaz explained.

-This archaeological remain, with a cubic granite base between 2 and 4 metres in height and 50 to 80 centimetres in diameter, was used by the Romans to measure distances.
-Distances are expressed in miles, with each milestone representing 1,000 Roman double steps, equivalent to 1,481 metres today.
-Specifically, this milestone bears the inscription number VI, indicating a distance of six miles from that point to the city of Mérida.
+This archaeological remnant, with a cubic granite base standing between 2 and 4 meters high and 50 to 80 centimeters in diameter, was used by the Romans to measure distances.
+It is expressed in miles, and each cylinder corresponded to 1,000 Roman double steps, equivalent today to 1,481 meters.
+Specifically, this milestone bears the inscription number VI, indicating that from that point to the city of Mérida there is a distance of six miles.

 Aljucén River

-The second section under intervention is located at the Roman bridge over the Aljucén River.
-This work has revealed the entire construction technique of the bridge.
-It features ashlar masonry decorations and is made of large granite pieces assembled without mortar.
-The work has documented 28.76 metres of bridge length, though it is believed, based on the foundation and evidence of stone theft trenches uncovered during the excavation, that the bridge could originally be about 40 metres long.
+The second section in which work has been carried out is located at the Roman bridge over the Aljucén River.
+This intervention has made it possible to understand the entire construction technique of the bridge.
+It features ashlar stonework and is made up of large granite blocks fitted dry.
+Thanks to the work carried out, 28.76 meters of the bridge’s length have been documented, although based on the foundations and the stone-robbery trench discovered during the excavation, it is believed that its original length may have been around 40 meters.

 A perimeter fence has also been installed in this area to protect the archaeological sites.